rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Configure the Pi as a <strong>NAS server</strong> to store files
 0. Train users/customers

-### PRODUCT 5 - Autonomous outdoor device

-0. Power the Pi using 12V batteries from automobiles
-0. Select small batteries and solar panels to power the Pi untethered
-0. Predict battery life
-0. Define battery maintenance alert mechanisms
-0. Product checks before shipment

-### PRODUCT 6 - Predictive alerts from sensors
+### PRODUCT 5 - Predictive alerts from sensors

+MAKE FOR SALE: A buzzer or flashing light to alert you whenever an event of your choosing is detected.

 0. Connect a buzzer to the Pi
 0. Connect indoor ambiant sensors to the Pi